M4GNV5/PointerScript/LanguageDoc.md

 ```

 ##DefinitionStatement
-Creates a variable on the stack with an optional start value
+Defines a variable, optionally initializing it with a start value.
 ```js
 //'var' Identifier [ '=' Expression ] ';'
 var foo;